palashman/Mahou/README.md

 Mahou is under GPL v2+

 ### Contact
-If you found an issue write [here](https://github.com/BladeMight/Mahou/issues) or contact me though [email](mailto:BladeMight@gmail.com) (You can ask anything)
+If you found an issue or have an idea how to improve Mahou write [here](https://github.com/BladeMight/Mahou/issues) or contact me though [email](mailto:BladeMight@gmail.com) (You can ask anything)

 ### Donate